Pornography laws by region: France

 The ratings system has caused controversy.
 For example, in 2000 the sexually explicit and violent film Baise-moi was initially rated only as "restricted" by the French government.
 This classification was overturned by a Conseil d'État ruling in a lawsuit brought by associations supporting Christian and family values.

-Some movies are forbidden to minors under 18, without the X rating, like Baise-moi, Ken Park or Saw 3, so that these movies can be viewed in theaters and not attract VAT.
+Some movies are forbidden to persons under the age of 18, without the requirement for an X rating, such as Baise-moi, Ken Park or Saw 3, so that these movies can be viewed in theaters and not attract VAT.

 Germany

 The constitution and law are very strict about hardcore pornography, especially when compared to very liberal laws about softcore pornography, prostitution and sex shops.
 Supplying hardcore pornography to people who are less than 18 years old is an offence, and shops selling it must keep people under the age of 18 from entering their premises.
 If only a part of the shop is dedicated to pornography, it must be completely closed off from the rest of the premises.
 Alternatively, shops may choose not to display their goods or advertise that they sell them, in which case minors may be admitted.
-Websites hosting pornographic material within Germany must comply with very strict rules about verifying that viewers are over 18.
+Websites hosting pornographic material within Germany must comply with rules about verifying that viewers are over 18.

-Soft porn is less restricted, and may even be broadcast on TV at night.
+Softcore pornography is less restricted, and may even be broadcast on TV at night.
 The age threshold is usually FSK-16.
 In contrast many uncut action films or video games easily reach the FSK-18 rating.